Skip to content

 Protect your privacy when using a public Wi-Fi

-In other words, if the hacker successfully infiltrates your devices, he will try to use them to attack other devices, so it will seem that you are the hacker!
+In other words, if the hacker successfully infiltrates your devices, he will try to use them to attack other devices, so it will seem you are the hacker!

 Improve the speed of the connection

-A VPN can be used to bypass the congested traffic of an Internet Service Provider (ISP) and thus improve the speed of sites such as Youtube.
-This is very useful when traveling especially if you are connected to a network with many other people.
+This is very useful when traveling, especially if you are connected to a network with many others.
 You can watch your favorite TV series or movies without the annoying lags that slow down the streaming.

-Avoid the censorship
+Avoid censorship

 If you have visited countries such as China, Egypt, the Arab Emirates, Vietnam, etc., you know what I am talking about.
 More and more countries are trying to prevent access to some websites by blocking them.
 The reasons are different and more or less justifiable.
-The result is however always the same: some sites are not accessible without a VPN.
+The result is, however, always the same: some sites are not accessible without a VPN.

 Prevent your Internet data from being stored